KazBarker/SP25_DS5111_nrg6cb/README.md

     * Normalized CSV files will be saved to the files directory

 * To download and normalize all available gainer types at once, run `make all_gainers`

+## Crontab Setup
+* To regularly download all gainers data at 09:31, 12:30, and 16:01 daily, type `crontab -e` and enter the text found in the file `files/crontab_contents.txt`

 ## Example Raw Data: wsjgainers
 |ID|Name|Volume|Last|Chg|% Chg|